 Joint Master in Journalism and International Affairs

-Launched in September 2011, this four-semester Master’s programme entirely in English leads to a Master’s degree in Journalism from the Sciences Po School of Journalism, and a Master’s degree from the Paris School of International Affairs.
+Launched in September 2011, this four-semester Master program entirely in English leads to a Master degree in Journalism from the Sciences Po School of Journalism, and a Master degree from the Paris School of International Affairs.

-The Joint Master in Journalism and International Affairs reinforces the complementary approaches of International education and practical apprenticeship of Journalism.
+The Joint Master in Journalism and International Affairs reinforces the complementary approaches of international education and practical apprenticeship of journalism.
 The four-semester Joint Master program is one of a kind among European schools.
 Esteemed international scholars, leaders in international Affairs, and renowned professionals from the media combine a wide and varied curriculum.
-Designed for students who are interested both in Journalism and International Affairs, the Joint Master programme requires the completion of courses in the PSIA curriculum and in the Journalism curriculum.
+Designed for students who are interested both in Journalism and International Affairs, the Joint Master program requires the completion of courses in the PSIA curriculum and in the Journalism curriculum.

 The Sciences Po School of Journalism combines practical journalism training with advanced academic instruction in the social sciences and international affairs.
 In the face of recent technological changes and globalization, the School of Journalism has three goals.
 First, to educate future journalists to analyze and understand the complex world they will report on, in a field where precision, analytical rigor, and intellectual integrity are indispensable.
 Second, to cover crucial information and events that have decisive roles in society.
 And third, to prepare students for the digital age, thinking about changes in technology and their impacts on the evolution of journalism.